The Hookean Law of Black Holes and Fragmentation: Insights from Maximum Force Conjecture and Ruppeiner Geometry

 The maximum force conjecture proposed by Gibbons \cite{0210109, 1408.1820} and Schiller \cite{0607090, 724159} argues that in general relativity any physically attainable force or tension between two bodies is bounded above by a quarter of the Planck force $F_{\text{pl}}$.
 In 4-dimensions, the value in SI units is

 Note that this is a classical quantity free of $\hbar$.
-Hereinafter we will work in the Planck units in which $\hbar=G=c=1$ for simplicity of notation (so $F_{\text{pl}}=1$), though one must be extra careful of the dependence of $\hbar$ in various quantities.
+Hereinafter we will work in Planck units in which $\hbar=G=c=k_B=1$ for simplicity of notation (so $F_{\text{pl}}=1$); here $k_B$ denotes the Boltzmann constant.

 The inequality above is the strong form of the conjecture, whilst the weak form allows the maximum force to be some $\mathcal{O}(1)$ multiple of the Planck force, not necessarily $1/4$ \cite{1809.00442}.
 The conjecture in either form has been shown to be incorrect by Jowsey and Visser \cite{2102.01831}, who provided a few counterexamples (such as fluid spheres on the verge of gravitational collapse).
-Nevertheless, as mentioned therein, the conjecture could be correct under some specific conditions.
+Nevertheless, as mentioned therein, the conjecture could be correct under certain specific conditions.
 That is, perhaps the discussion must be restricted to some classes of forces.
 Subsequently Faraoni \cite{2105.07929} proposed that the idea of maximum force does apply in the context of black holes, but argued that such a bound on any force acting on black hole horizons is inherently tied to cosmic censorship (and therefore not a new, independent conjecture).